Building A World Filled With Supportive Communities

 Data Specialist

-Board of Directors
+Our Board of Directors

 Meet the dedicated individuals guiding our mission.

-Jan Bowen Sheldon, PhD, JD
+Jan B. Sheldon, PhD, JD

 Professor Emerita, University of Kansas